Compare travel insurance for Spain

 While travel insurance can provide cover for many of the unexpected costs you might face while in Spain, there may be some exceptions:

-• Pre-existing medical conditions that you haven’t told your insurance provider about.
-If you need cover for these, you might have to pay more for your insurance.
+• Undeclared pre-existing medical conditions – If you need cover for pre-existing conditions, you might have to pay more for your insurance.
 At Compare the Market, any medical conditions declared will be covered by the policies shown to you.

 • Incidents related to alcohol abuse – it’s nice to have a few drinks on holiday.
-But in Ibiza and the resort of Magaluf, popular as party spots, things can quickly go wrong after too much alcohol.
-If you’re injured or lose something as a result of being intoxicated, your claim will likely be rejected.
+But in places like Ibiza and Magaluf, things can quickly go wrong after too much alcohol.
+If you’re injured or lose something due to too much alcohol, your claim will likely be rejected.

-• Extreme sports insurance can give you the extra cover you need for high-adrenaline activities like paragliding over the Costa Almería, climbing in Turégano or horse-riding in Andalucía.
+• Extreme sports – Engage in high-adrenaline activities like paragliding over the Costa Almería, rock climbing in Turégano, or bungee jumping in Madrid.
+Ensure your policy covers these exciting activities.

-• Water sports insurance – whether you’re jet skiing in Benidorm or rafting the Sierra de Guara gorge, this cover will give you the extra protection you need for fun, but risky, water sports.
+• Water sports – Whether you’re jet-skiing in Benidorm, surfing in San Sebastián, or rafting the Sierra de Guara gorge, water sports insurance can provide the extra protection you need.

 Does the EHIC card still cover travel to Spain?